Kansas CAM Reconciliation Compliance Guide for Landlords

 Kansas CAM Context

 Kansas assesses commercial property at 25% of appraised value.
-Kansas City metro (Overland Park, Olathe) and Wichita are the primary commercial markets.
-County appraisals occur annually with values based on prior year market data.
+The Kansas City metro (Overland Park, Olathe) and Wichita are the primary commercial markets.
+County appraisals occur annually using prior year market data.

 Validate Your Kansas Reconciliations